Written by Alison, staff member, Halifax Central Library | Originally posted April 2018. Last updated July 2020.

 Fake news used to be easy to spot.
 Who doesn’t remember those tabloid headlines that screamed “Elvis is Alive” or “I was Bigfoot’s Love Slave!”?

-So, how can you navigate the chaos?
+In this new world of pandemics and social media-fuelled politics, how can you navigate the chaos?

 The International Federation of Library Associations and Institutions (IFLA) has developed this great resource to help you spot Fake News.
 We've outlined more details about how to stay savvy, below.
 View the original infographic in more languages here.

-Consider the source.
 Is the website reputable?

 - A total lack of an About Us section, Contact Us section, or any other type of identifying information may mean that the website is not a legitimate source of information.